jsummers/deark/readme.md

 The main Deark license does not necessarily apply to the code in the "foreign" subdirectory.
 Each file there may have its own licensing terms.
 In particular:

+miniz*.h: MIT-style license, various authors.
+See the foreign/*miniz* files for details.

-uncompface.h: Copyright (c) James Ashton - Sydney University - June 1990
+uncompface.h: Copyright (c) James Ashton - Sydney University - June 1990.
-(See the file foreign/readme-compface.txt for details.)
+See the foreign/readme-compface.txt file for details.

 By necessity, Deark contains knowledge about how to decode various third-party file formats.
 This knowledge includes data structures,